gsuiffet/tokens-studio-tailwind/README.md

 ```

 **⚠ WARNING**
-> The JSON design tokens should include a theme named 'global'.
-This theme will be used to generate root CSS.
+> Ensure the JSON design tokens include a theme named 'global', which will be used to generate root CSS.

 <br>

+#### Adding a Script to package.json
-#### Add a script to your package.json
+Add the following script to your `package.json`:
 ```json
 {
   "scripts": {